ZhendongWang6/Uformer/README.md

 ### Update:
+* 2021.10.28 Release the results of Uformer32 on SIDD and DND.
 * 2021.09.30 Release pre-trianed Uformer16 for SIDD denoising.
 * 2021.08.19 Release a pre-trained model(Uformer32)!
 Add a script for FLOP/GMAC calculation.
 * 2021.07.29 Add a script for testing the pre-trained model on the arbitrary-resolution images.